 - Gambling taxes provide revenue for the government;

-- Betting agencies are heavily involved in sports sponsorship and there is potential for local clubs to generate much-needed funds in the same way.
+- Betting agencies participate in sports sponsorship and local clubs generate much-needed funds in the same way.

 Most of the arguments in the ‘no’ camp focus on the harmful effects of gambling, already evident in our community: